Quantifiers are very simple from the first sight, but in fact they can be tricky.

 Then the dot repeats because of the quantifier

-…When it becomes impossible?
+…Until when?
 All characters match the dot, so it only stops when it reaches the end of the string:

-Now the engine finished repeating for
+Now the engine finished repeating

 .+and tries to find the next character of the pattern.
 It’s the quote